marbetschar/marco.betschart.name/areas/elementary-os/dual-boot-elementary-windows-with-full-disk-encryption.md

 # Dual Boot elementary OS and Windows with Full Disk Encryption

 {% hint style="warning" %}
-**PLEASE NOTE:** For this approach to work, we need an _un-_encrypted boot partition.
+**BE AWARE:** For this approach to work, we need an *un-*encrypted boot partition.
 This still allows for some attacks to work such as the [Evil Maid Attack](https://www.schneier.com/blog/archives/2009/10/evil_maid_attac.html).
-But the primarily goal here is to protect your data in case the device is stolen by a regular thief - not by a 3-letter-organisation.
+But the primarily goal here is to protect your data against physical theft - not a coup executed by a 3-letter-organisation.
 {% endhint %}

 ## 1. Prerequisites